 - Vyvanse has little potential to get someone high, but regular use can cause dependence and addictive behaviors

-Contact The Recovery Village Palm Beach to speak with a representative about how professional addiction treatment can help address your substance use disorder.
+Contact The Recovery Village Palm Beach at Baptist Health to speak with a representative about how professional addiction treatment can help address your substance use disorder.

 Drugs.com.
 “Vyvanse.”
 January 2019.
 Accessed August 19, 2019.